bormaxi8080/osint-timeline/timelines/osintech-timeline_98_20.02.2025.md

 - Create a professional OSINT profile that highlights your skills, experience, and expertise.
 - Gain visibility in the OSINT community and build credibility in intelligence, cybersecurity, and investigations.
 - Easily share your portfolio on your socials to attract potential collaborations, job offers, or freelance gigs.
-- Showcase your work— anything your project from SOCMINT (Social Media Intelligence) to GEOINT (Geospatial Intelligence) and beyond.
+- Showcase your work - anything your project from SOCMINT (Social Media Intelligence) to GEOINT (Geospatial Intelligence) and beyond.

 Link: https://OSINTers.bio